pfedick/DeckerGame/README.md

 ## On what platforms will the game be available
 My target platforms are:

-- Linux (development is done on Fedora 38)
+- Linux (development is done on Fedora, it compiles without issues on Ubuntu, too)
 - Windows 10 and 11
-- The Windows version also runs on the Steamdeck!
+- The Windows version is known to run on the Steamdeck!

 The game depends on the [Simple DirectMedia Layer](https://www.libsdl.org/) library, which is available for many platforms.
 So in theory it should be possible to